What you need to know

-Section 459.1 of the Bank Act prohibits banks from practicing coercive tied selling.
-More specifically, it is against the law for a bank to “impose undue pressure on, or coerce, a person to obtain a product or service from a particular person, including the bank and any of its affiliates, as a condition for obtaining another product or service from the bank.”
-What this means is you cannot be unduly pressured to buy a product or service you don’t want, from a bank or one of its affiliates, to obtain another bank product or service.
+The Bank Act prohibits banks from imposing undue pressure on a person, or coercing a person, for any purpose, including to obtain a product or service from a particular person – including the institution and any of its affiliates – as a condition for obtaining another product or service from institution or taking advantage of a person.
 The following two examples help clarify the meaning of coercive tied selling and the kind of practices that are prohibited.

 The bank informs you that you qualify for a home mortgage.
 However, you are also told that the bank will only approve your mortgage if you transfer your investments to the bank or one of its affiliates.
 Although you want the mortgage, you have no desire to move your investments.

 The bank tells you that you qualify for a Registered Savings Plan (RSP) loan.
 However, you are also told that the bank will only approve the loan if you invest in an investment product offered by the bank and/or its affiliates.
 While you want the loan, you would rather invest the money somewhere else.